 - to object to profiling activities based on our own legitimate interests;

-- to object to solely automated processing; and
+- to object to solely automated processing producing legal or similar effects;

 In order to exercise any of these rights (including the right to withdraw your consent), please email [email protected] We may need to verify your identity before granting access or otherwise changing or correcting your information.

-Square operates internationally and many of our systems are based in the United States which has different data protection standards to the European Union.
-When we transfer your personal data to our affiliates outside the European Economic Area (EEA), we make use of standard contractual clauses which have been approved by the European Commission.
+We operate in many countries, and we (or our service providers) may move your data and process it outside the country where you live.
+We use third-party service providers to process and store your information in the United States, Japan, the EU, and other countries.
+When we transfer your personal data to our affiliates outside the EU, we make use of standard contractual clauses (which have been approved by the European Commission) to help ensure your information is afforded a high standard of protection, and that your privacy rights can be vindicated.
 For a list of the countries in which we operate, please see https://squareup.com/gb/about.

 CHANGES TO THIS PRIVACY NOTICE